JSideris/NRF24L01LibForArduino/readme.txt

 NRF24L01 Lib for ARDUINO

-This code was painstakenly written a number of years ago to interface with the NRF42L01 chip for a few wireless robots I was working on.
-The chip is an amazing product, but it is quite complex, hence the need for a library like this.
-Let me know if it's helpful - I'm interested!
+Let me know if this code is helpful - I'm interested!
 I didn't define every single flag in the datasheet, but the basic functionality and a little extra is all here.
 Feel free to contribute.
+And of course, let me know if there is a bug.
+This hasn't been tested in a while :).

 Enjoy!